 Today, I woke up exhausted!Tweet

-Rally Point Retreat – A retreat for those who are in the military, emergency and or other areas of service like those working in ER’s and 911 operators who have PTSD Located in Lock port, NS
+Rally Point Retreat – A retreat for those who are in the military, emergency and/or other areas of service, like those working in ER’s and 911 operators who have PTSD.
+Located in Lock port, NS

 You know, the damnedest thing about it all is?
-As of late, whether its good emotion or bad, the result is still the same.
+As of late, whether it’s good emotion or bad, the result is still the same.
 Like that of the fuel being burnt in a supercar going at top speed, I quickly expend every ounce of energy I have just trying to navigate through the day.

 Listen to people tell their stories at A New Dawn Podcast

 Perhaps frustratingly so, today, we humans are not very good at understanding that we are not designed to be perpetual motion machines.
-Far from it In fact.
-We are programmed for rest, as are most animals on earth.
+Far from it.
+In fact, we are programmed for rest, as are most animals on earth.
 Basically, we just can’t keep going and going and going.
 Yet despite the fact that, on some level, we know this, we push on and on and on.

 The results?
 Burnout or worse.
-Mental neglect can make us m more susceptible to not only physical illness, but also mental illness too.
+Mental neglect can make us more susceptible to not only physical illness, but also mental illness too.
 The longer we go, the harder we push, the greater the odds of illness.

-Simple right?
+Simple, right?
 Wrong!
 At least for many of us.
-Without tending to our own needs, listening and responded appropriately to ourselves; we end up in a world of mental trouble.
-Take me for example, ignoring and pushing forward against my troubles, led me to where I am today; sitting in the parking lot waiting for my psychologist appointment full of PTSD.
-I have shut and succumb to my refusal to slow down as of late.
+Without tending to our own needs, listening, and responding appropriately to ourselves, we end up in a world of mental trouble.
+Take me, for example.
+Ignoring and pushing forward against my troubles led me to where I am today – sitting in the parking lot waiting for my psychologist appointment and full of PTSD.
+I have shut and succumbed to my refusal to slow down as of late.
 Sometimes, like one with a physical ailment, once I start to feel better, I push too hard.
-Yes, with PTSD, there is a price to pay for doing too much.The Road To Mental Wellness is made possible in part by readers like you… thank you for your support.
+Yes, with PTSD, there is a price to pay for doing too much.

 This is precisely why I woke up exhausted this morning.
-Despite having a great sleep, my head feels like a fifty pound kettle bell and my mind is full of mental carbon and angst.
+Despite having a great sleep, my head feels like a fifty-pound kettle-bell and my mind is full of mental carbon and angst.

-If you are struggling please go here for help: Crisis Services Canada
+If you are struggling, please go here for help: Crisis Services Canada